 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer below: Answer Question

-Which of the following is the best response?
+Which of the following is true about Diabetes Ketoacidosis (DKA)?

 Answer Choices:

-As shown above, the most common choice was option 2, the second most common answer was option 1, then option 3, and finally option 4.
+As shown above, the most common choice was option 3, the second most common answer was option 2, then a tie for option 1 and option 4.

 We hope you appreciate this week’s rationale!
-Thank you so much for taking the time to answer our Question of the Week and participate in this fun learning activity!
+Thank you so much for taking the time to answer our Question of the Week and participate in this important learning activity!

 Instructor: Beverly Thomassian RN, MPH, CDCES, BC-ADM is a working educator and a nationally recognized diabetes expert.